munaAchyuta/entity_based_sentiment_analysis/README.md

 * sent_classfy_bert_logit.ipynb --> pass above entity related data to sentiment api.
 (OR)

 ## Note
-* these notebooks contains each dependency applications code. but not as a single ordered code. so user has to test each related cell one by one.
+* these notebooks contains each dependency applications code. but not as a single ordered code. so user has to test each related cell one by one. for integration , user has to take cells from each notebook.